gutzcha/EyeGuide/README.md

    * Ability to work with deadlines and prioritize tasks
    * Good problem-solving skills

-## For Designers:

-   * Strong skills in user interface (UI) and user experience (UX) design
-   * Understanding of the importance of accessibility and user-centered design
-   * Ability to create visually appealing designs that are easy to use
-   * Ability to work with developers to implement designs in code
-   * Familiarity with design tools such as Sketch and Figma

 ## For Project Managers:

    * Ability to lead a team of developers and other contributors
    * Good organizational skills and attention to detail
    * Ability to prioritize tasks and work with deadlines
    * Ability to communicate effectively with team members and stakeholders
-   * Familiarity with agile development methodologies and project management tools such as JIRA and Trello.

 ## For UI/UX Developers: